gary-archer/oauth.websample.final/deployment/README.md

 ```

 The following commands deploy resources to S3 and Cloudfront for the SPA that runs at https://web.authsamples-k8s.com/spa. \
-This SPA interacts with APIs running in an AWS Kubernetes cluster:
+This SPA then calls from the browser to APIs running in an AWS Kubernetes cluster:

 ```bash
 cd deployment/cloudfront